DisnakeDev/disnake/.github/CONTRIBUTING.md

 Submitting a pull request is fairly simple, just make sure it focuses on a single aspect and doesn't manage to have scope creep and it's probably good to go.
 It would be incredibly lovely if the style is consistent to that found in the project.
 This project follows PEP-8 guidelines (mostly) with a column limit of 100 characters.

-Before submitting a pull request, ensure that the code is formatted properly by installing the required tooling (`pip install -r requirements_dev.txt`) and running `pre-commit run` once your files are staged.
+Before submitting a pull request, ensure that the code is formatted properly by installing the required tooling (`pip install -r requirements_dev.txt`) and running `pre-commit run` once your files are staged, or `pre-commit run --all-files` to check and fix all files.

+Alternatively, run `pre-commit install` to install hooks that will automatically run all the checks when you commit changes (check out the [pre-commit docs](https://pre-commit.com/#quick-start) for more info).

+**Note**: If the code is formatted incorrectly, `pre-commit` will apply fixes and exit without committing the changes - just stage and commit again.

 ### Git Commit Guidelines